Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Betting Trends

-- New Jersey's games this season have had over 5.5 goals 59 of 89 times.
+- Carolina and its opponent have gone over 5.5 combined goals in 41 of 88 games this season.

-- The Hurricanes have won 60.9% of their games when favored on the moneyline this season (14-9).
+- The Hurricanes are 14-9 this season when listed as a moneyline favorite.

-- The Devils have been an underdog in eight games this season, with four upset wins (50.0%).
+- The Devils have been made the underdog eight times this season, and upset their opponent four times.

 Hurricanes Player Props